maz-kar/CrypticGecko/README.md

 5. Finally call the View of 3rd step inside the final View of the app.

 ## TODO
-Add UnitTests for all the VMs
+Add UnitTests for all the VMs after finishin the app.
 Add UITests for all the Views

-Make a separated repo out of LocalFileManager.
+On 06.09:

-On 05.09:
+- Finish Saving with CoreData
-- Save the holdings on coreData
+-